nkajl/devops-challenge/README.md

 # Project overview

-This project is a simple TypeScript application built to interact with the public Pipedrive API.
-It provides three endpoints that forward requests to the Pipedrive API endpoints for dealing with deals.
-The application logs every action to the console and includes a /metrics endpoint that returns request metrics such as total request response time, last request response time and total requests count for all endpoints.
-Additionally, these metrics are scraped by Prometheus, which then forwards the data to Grafana, where the metrics are automatically visualized in the form of graphs.
+This TypeScript application interacts with the public Pipedrive API, offering endpoints for dealing with deals.
+It logs every action to the console and provides a /metrics endpoint for tracking request metrics, which are then visualized using Prometheus and Grafana.

 ## Running the Application locally

-Before running this project, make sure you have the following installed on your machine:

-+ **Docker**

-+ **Docker Compose**

-To run the Application, follow these steps:
+To run the application locally, ensure you have Docker and Docker Compose installed.
+Then follow these steps:

 1. Clone the repository: